pedramamini/llm-debug-proxy/README.md

 npm start
 ```

-It will now be available for requests on http://localhost:3000
+It will now be available for requests on http://localhost:3000.
+You can send requests to `http://localhost:3000?target_url=<LLM chat completion url>`

 ### Command-Line Options